 The panel may also recommend changes to the SDP, regardless of whether such changes would affect the outcome of the appeal under review.

 The appeal panel will provide its conclusions to the SERP in writing.
 Within 10 working days of the date of the appeal panel’s conclusions, the SERP will consider the results of the appeal panel.
-The SERP will provide the results of their review to the RA, and to the Director of NRR, and the Director of NSIR, within 5 working days.
+The SERP will provide the results of their review to the RA, and to the Director of NRR, and, for emergency preparedness or security issues, the Director of NSIR, within 5 working days.

-Within 5 working days of receiving the final recommendation memorandum, the RA and the Director of NRR, and the Director of NSIR will confer and jointly agree on the final decision and obtain concurrence from Director of OE.
+Within 5 working days of receiving the final recommendation memorandum, the RA and the Director of NRR, and, for emergency preparedness of security issues, the Director of NSIR will confer and jointly agree on the final decision and obtain concurrence from Director of the Office of Enforcement (OE).
 Subsequently the RA or responsible NRC Office Director will notify the licensee in writing of the final agency position.
 Both the RA and the responsible NRC Office Director(s) should concur on this correspondence.

 The results of the appeal process are final with no further avenues for appeal within the SDP.